Friendly-Streetfight-Organiser/.github/profile/README.md

 For coders who’ve stared at one too many semicolons and decided violence might be the answer.
 Born from the ashes of burnout and built on caffeine-fueled rage, this entirely fictional organization offers a safe, virtual space to vent your daily frustrations through friendly, metaphorical streetfights.
 Currently operated by one sleep-deprived developer and a pervert lizard 🦎 that’s been stalking him from the ceiling for the past couple weeks.
 Ambitious?
 Absolutely.
 Functional?
 Not even close.
 Therapeutic?
 You bet.
 Pull requests welcome.
 Baseball bats and Brass knuckles optional.
+(Rest In Peace Tyler Durden 🌹)

 **Welcome, weary code warrior.**